Introduction to Multi-Armed Bandits: Advanced algorithms: adaptive exploration

 \subsection{Successive Elimination algorithm}

-Let's recap our idea: alternate them until we find that one arm is much better than the other.
-Now, we can naturally define ``much better" via the confidence bounds.
+Let's come back to the case of $K=2$ arms, and recall the idea \eqref{BIC:eq:idea}.
+Now we can naturally implement this idea via the confidence bounds.
 The full algorithm for two arms is as follows:

 \LinesNotNumbered